 Waterford Precision Cycles is alive and doing quite well, a great success in its own right.
 That success is owed in part to early pioneering efforts with oversize tubesets such as 753 and 853 as well as its unique relationship with Reynolds.

-The Schwinn Web site had a Collectors' Page with info on dating, serial numbers, etc. but the link now goes to a message saying that the forum is closed.
-If you find yourself in Chicago, you might check out the Bicycle Museum of America and the Museum of Science and Industry.
+The Schwinn Web site had a Collectors' Page with info on dating, serial numbers, etc. but the page is now available only in the Internet Archive.
+If you find yourself in Ohio, you might check out the Bicycle Museum of America or in Chicago, the Museum of Science and Industry.

 The best source I know of for old Schwinn parts and bicycles is The Classic and Antique Bicycle Exchange